Financial Aid Policy

 Financial aid is available to current students and new applicants.
 All admission decisions are made without regard to financial aid.
 In order for your financial aid application to be considered, an application for admission must be on file at TDS.
 Discovery utilizes the SmartAid financial aid program.
 SmartAid provides an objective financial needs assessment directly to our administration.
 The application fee is $25.

 Applications can be submitted online beginning in December.
-Partial scholarships are awarded, based on need, beginning in February and will be offered as part of the annual student contract process.
+Partial scholarships are awarded, based on need, beginning in February/March and will be offered as part of the annual student contract process.
 Applications for financial aid submitted after the January 31 deadline may be considered if scholarship funds remain available.

 How do I apply for financial aid?

 All financial aid applicants must have a complete admissions application on file to be considered for financial aid.
 You may access the SmartAid application on line through our website.
 You must submit all financial documentation, including tax returns, to receive a final financial aid determination.
 Financial Aid applications are due by January 31 for the following school year.
 All submissions are confidential and only reviewed by Discovery’s financial aid committee.
 Tax returns must be submitted by February 28.
 Scholarships awards are contingent on tax returns submitted to SmartAid.
 Apply here.

 Financial need is determined by the school’s financial aid committee, which uses the confidential personal and financial information that is submitted by parents to SmartAid.
 Discovery is committed to making partial scholarships available to as many eligible applicants as possible.

 What criteria is used in determining financial aid?